EAC | Ecuador Loja Amazula

 SCAA Cupping Score

 HOW DID WE ROAST THIS COFFEE?

-This coffee is being roasted by Ian T. from May 24 to Jun 14, 2020 at Pulley Collective in Red Hook, Brooklyn.
-We typically use the Probat UG-22 roaster for this profile.
+This coffee is being roasted by Ian T. from 29th January to 22nd February 2023 in Brooklyn.
+We use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.

 - 3.0 = exceptional roast - exceeds expectations

 - 2.5 = on par with profile - matches expectations

 - 2.0 = good roast, but 1 or 2 elements could be improved - needs improvement

 - 1.5 or lower = failed - do not ship

 AT YOUR HOME